cchauche/postman-pokemon/README.md

  ```
 3. This will start the repo using *nodemon* in debugger mode so Chrome's DevTools can be attached
 4. You should see output on your command line informing you of the URL the server is running on.
 By default it is `http://localhost:3000`

+Now lets start testing out our server with Postman!

 ## Creating your first request
 In Postman